Glen Lyn (Giles County) was too old to justify upgrading further to meet Clean Air Act standards

 Source: US Energy Information Administration, Annual Energy Review 2011, Type of Heating in Occupied Housing Units, 1950 and 2009 (Figure 2.7)

 Dominion Power has been closing down old coal-fired power plants built just after World War II, such as the facility at Glyn Lyn (scheduled to close in 2015).
 The utility chose to built new plants to generate electricity that were fueled by natural-gas.
 Three small coal-fired facilities at Altavista, Hopewell and Southampton were converted to burn wood waste from forestry operations, allowing Dominion to retain jobs in those communities and meet a small portion of its voluntary goal to generate 15% of electricity (excluding nuclear) from renewable resources.

-In 2003, Dominion converted its two remaining coal-fired boilers, units #3 and #4 at the Possum Point plant (in Prince William County), to natural gas in order to meet air quality mandates.
+In 2003, Dominion converted the two last coal-fired boilers at the Possum Point plant in Prince William County (units #3 and #4) to natural gas, in order to meet air quality mandates.
 The metropolitan Washington DC area was in Clean Air Act "nonattainment" status for ozone as well as fine particles smaller than 2.5 microns.
-Emissions from burning natural gas at Possum Point reduced nitrogen oxides (NOx), sulfur oxides (SOx), and particulate matter (PM2.5) from that point source, smoothing the approval by Virginia Department of Environmental Qality of a new Unit #6 producing 559MW from gas or oil.
-(Other measures were required to reduce emissions from mobile sources, such as altering the amount of sulfur in diesel fuel used by trucks and construction equipment.)1
+Emissions from burning natural gas at Possum Point reduced nitrogen oxides (NOx), sulfur oxides (SOx), and particulate matter (PM2.5) from that point source.
+Eliminating the use of coal smoothed the approval by Virginia Department of Environmental Quality of a new Unit #6 at Possum Point, producing 559MW from natural gas.2

 Residents complained about coal dust coating cars/window sills, even staining laundry.
 A 2003 meteorological study funded by two local citizens showed that soot deposition was concentrated in the local neighborhood of Alexandria.